xh3b4sd/kia/README.md

 ### Project Configuration

-Managing clusters across different environments requires `kia` to know where its own assets are and where to find secret data.
-The latter is managed via the `red` command line tool.
-See https://github.com/xh3b4sd/red for more information.
-Below is shown the expected config file location on your file system including the two required keys and their associated values.

 ```
+$ kia update org -h
+Update the current organization name.
+Managing clusters for different
+organizations requires kia to know where its own assets are and where to find
+secret data.
+The latter is managed via the red command line tool.
+See
+https://github.com/xh3b4sd/red for more information.
+Below is shown the
+expected config file location on your file system, including the required
+structure and its associated values.

     $ cat ~/.config/kia/config.yaml
     kia: "~/projects/xh3b4sd/kia"
+    org:
+      list:
+        - org: "xh3b4sd"
           sec: "~/projects/xh3b4sd/sec"
+        - org: "yourorg"
+          sec: "~/projects/yourorg/sec"
+	  selected: "xh3b4sd"

+Given the example config file above the organization used by kia can be
+changed as shown below.

+    kia update org --selected yourorg

+Usage:
+  kia update org [flags]

+Flags:
+  -h, --help              help for org
+      --selected string   Select the given organization for current use.
 ```